 If you don’t submit your self-assessment by January 31st then you face receiving a penalty charge of £100.

-We know it can be a challenging time for UK-based freelancers and small business owners.
-So, together with a handful of experts from the PeoplePerHour community, we’ve put together five top tips for filing your self-assessment tax return.
+Understandably, filing your tax return can be a stressful time.
+So, together with a handful of PeoplePerHour community experts, we’ve put together five top tips for filing your 2020 self-assessment tax return.

 Accountants will know about all of the deductions you can make.
 And often, these are things that freelancers and small business owners forget about.
 Things like the use of your home office space, depreciation of essential equipment that your business might use, or even how to claim a portion of your utility bills if you work from home.